Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

-In a S/F junction, the superconducting correlations decay rapidly inside the ferromagnet with superimposed oscillations due to the momentum-mismatch between the electrons in the pairs, as explained above.
-This is shown in Fig.~\ref{fig:sfprox}.
-Cooper pairs consisting of electrons with spins that are collinear with {\bf M} in F, on the other hand, penetrate a long distance.
+In Cooper pairs consisting of electrons with spins that are collinear with {\bf M} in F penetrate a long distance.
 This is because there is no longer any momentum mismatch between such electrons, as both belong to the same spin-polarized Fermi surface.
-Adding a thin HM as an interface layer separating the superconductor and ferromagnet introduces spin-orbit scattering.
-This provides a route to convert opposite spin Cooper pairs to same-spin Cooper pairs, which in turn penetrate much longer into the ferromagnet (see Fig. \ref{fig:sfprox}).
-Experiments have shown that such pairs can survive for distances of the order $\sim 1\;\mu$m even in strongly-polarized ferromagnets~\cite{keizer_nature_06}.

-The superconducting proximity effect can be long-ranged in F by adding SOC e.g., (1) adding an interfacial HM layer causing SOC-scattering, or (2) F with intrinsic SOC.
-Case (1) is illustrated in Fig. \ref{fig:sfprox} where spin-dependent scattering at the interface due to the HM layer creates long range triplet pairs in F. The number density of triplet pairs created in this way will depend on {\bf M} direction of the F layer~\cite{Jacobsen2015}.
+This long-ranged superconducting proximity effect in F can be achieved by incorporating SOC e.g., (1) adding an interfacial heavy-metal (HM) layer causing SOC-scattering, or (2) F with intrinsic SOC.
+Case (1) is illustrated in Fig. \ref{fig:sfprox} where spin-dependent scattering at the interface due to the HM layer creates long range triplet pairs in F. Such pairs can survive $\sim 1\;\mu$m, even in strongly-polarized F~\cite{keizer_nature_06}.
+The number density of triplet pairs created in this way will depend on the direction of {\bf M} in the F layer~\cite{Jacobsen2015}.
 In case (2), long-ranged triplet pairs are also created, via two physical mechanisms~\cite{bergeret_prl_13}: spin-precession induced by the SOC, and anisotropic spin-relaxation.
 One can map the diffusive-limit equation of motion for the anomalous Green functions (describing the Cooper pairs), known as the Usadel equation, to the spin-diffusion equation in~\cite{bergeret_prb_14}.
 This analogy is useful since it shows that the different triplet Cooper pair components behave similarly to the spin components of an electron in a diffusive metal with SOC.
+Finally, there exists an interplay between the spin and orbital degrees of freedom even in the absence of SOC when a F couples to an intrinsic triplet S \cite{gentile_prl_13}.